andremoeller/spark-serving-container/README.md

 time curl -d "@data/post-data.txt" -H "Content-Type: application/json" -X POST http://localhost:8080/invocations
 ```

-This shows latency generally between 200ms and 400ms for very small payloads (~2KB).
+This shows latency generally between 200ms and 400ms for very small payloads (~2KB), and about 2.5 seconds for the first
+inference since the servlet has to load the model.

-The same on data/large-post-data.txt shows latency of about 10 seconds.
+The same on data/large-post-data.txt (~5MB) shows latency of about 10 seconds.

 ### Deploy